 For more information, please see the following topics on this page:

 For general information about the available opportunities for public involvement in NRC activities, see Public Meetings and Involvement, Hearing Opportunities and License Applications, and NUREG/BR-0215, "Public Involvement in the Regulatory Process."
-For more specific information about public meetings that the NRC staff has conducted in connection with the cyber-security initiative for FCFs, please see Public Meetings and Materials, below.
 For other security-related meetings, please see Public Meetings on Nuclear Security and Safeguards.

 Public Meetings and Materials

 The NRC staff have held a number of public meetings to discuss agency activities related to the cyber-security initiative for fuel cycle facilities.
 Documents associated with these meetings are available below.

 |March 29, 2017 ||Summary of March 29, 2017, Meeting With The Industry and Stakeholders to Discuss Fuel Cycle Regulatory Activities and Cumulative Effects of Regulation |